 After graduation, Justin moved to the DC area to work in social policy.
 There he began organizing in his Maryland community, winning campaigns to raise the minimum wage, implement paid sick leave, create public funding for local elections, and for police reform.
 Throughout this time, he developed a statewide network of dozens of grassroots organizers and hundreds of activists including in long neglected rural areas.

 Justin returned home to his small town roots in 2017, founding Hometown Action.
 He believes small towns should be places where everyone can be accepted and have the opportunity to thrive.
 He lives in Montevallo with his three chrildren.

-A daughter of west Alabama, K.C. spent her early life in Tuscaloosa, working retail and eventually attending the University of Alabama’s New College.
-She discovered her family’s small town roots through an experience tutoring at a middle school near her grandmother’s birthplace in Mount Hermon.
-Her interests in public education, wellness, and rurality led her to study community health at Indiana University, where she confirmed her commitment to quality of life in flyover regions of the United States.
+K.C. (she/they) is a daughter of west Alabama.
+She spent her early life in Tuscaloosa, working retail and eventually attending the University of Alabama’s New College.
+K.C.'s interests in health, gender, and rurality led her to study community health at Indiana University in Bloomington, where she confirmed her commitment to the flyover.

 Strategic Initiatives Director

-Kathleen is a sustainability consultant and advocate with a multi-disciplinary background ranging from environmental policy to nonprofit management.
+Kathleen is a sustainability and political consultant with a multi-disciplinary background ranging from environmental policy to nonprofit management and digital organizing.
 Inspired in part by her architect father's first edition of Ian McHarg's Design With Nature, at an early age she became enthralled with investigating human effects on the environment.
 In 2012 she returned to her home state of Alabama to advocate for sustainable redevelopment in the wake of the April 2011 storms.
 Kathleen is a LEED, SITES, and EcoDistricts Accredited Professional, and volunteer leader for several Alabama environmental, community engagement and political organizations.

-She joined Hometown Action in 2017, recognizing the organization’s ability to offer a supportive network for comprehensive, sustainable local improvement in Alabama's rural communities.
-As the Strategic Initiatives Organizer, Kathleen combines strategic thinking, grassroots organizing, and fundraising to develop specialized projects to advance Hometown Action's mission.
-She was elected in 2018 to represent Elmore County on the State Democratic Executive Committee.
-Kathleen lives in Wetumpka with her partner.
+Kathleen got involved with Hometown Action in 2017, recognizing the organization’s ability to offer a supportive network for comprehensive, sustainable local improvement in Alabama's rural communities.
+As Strategic Initiatives Director, she combines strategic thinking, digital and grassroots organizing, and communications to develop specialized projects to advance Hometown Action's mission.
+She was elected in 2018 to represent state house district 31 (mostly Elmore County) on the State Democratic Executive Committee.